Current Semester Schedule

 Ambassador Munter's Athenaeum presentation is the 2017 Lectureship in Diplomacy and International Security in Honor of George F. Kennan.

 Grace Stewart '17 is a CMC senior majoring in Environmental Analysis.
-She spends most of her time at the Athenaeum, the Keck Science Department, and the Scripps Joint Music Department.
-Throughout her college career, Grace has been a dedicated member of the Claremont Concert and Chamber Choirs of the Scripps Joint Music Program under the direction of Professor Charles Kamm.
+She spends most of her time at the Athenaeum, the Keck Science Department, and the Joint Music Department, a co-production of CMC, Harvey Mudd, Pitzer and Scripps.
+Throughout her college career, Grace has been a dedicated member of the Claremont Concert and Chamber Choirs of the Joint Music Program under the direction of Professor Charles Kamm.
 In addition to choral training, the majority of her solo vocal training has occurred over the past four years under the direction of Professor Anne Harley.

 Grace is thrilled to present this program to the Claremont community.